RedRiverSoftware/LinqDefer/README.md

         .Select(p => new { f0 = p.LastName.ToUpper(), f1 = p.FirstName }) // retrieve required data
         .ToList()                                                         // materialise: runs the query
         .Select(t => string.Format("{0}, {1}", t.f0, t.f1))               // run any deferred expressions

+This extends to all kinds of expressions: new objects, arrays, method calls, unary and binary operators.

+This means there is no need to query the database to produce an intermediate object, then construct another object immediately afterwards.

 Sample app
 --